Quick answer, the elbow has several major tendons that attach near it. These elbow tendons include the:

 As stated above, a tendinitis elbow brace can help with Tennis Elbow Pain.
 To learn more, go to TENNIS ELBOW BRACES.

-There is a quick answer to how to heal a tennis elbow and how long it takes to depend on the severity of the injury.
+The quick answer to how long it takes for your elbow tendons to heal is dependent on the severity of the injury.
 Many people feel better in as little as a couple of weeks, but it may take 6 months to a year for the tendon to fully heal.
 Surgery is rarely needed, but some doctors may use a corticosteroid shot to help you start rehabilitation.

 To diagnose your elbow tendonitis, your doctor will perform a thorough physical exam.
 The doctor will have you bend your arm, wrist, and elbow to see where the pain is located.
 Your physician will also determine if you also need tests, such as X-ray, MRI, or ultrasound, to diagnose your elbow tendinitis. how to treat tendonitis of the elbow